odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 Then, make your custom modules installable on a new, empty database to ensure dependencies are still correct, fields definitions are still valid, etc. This also require some :ref:`testing
 <upgrade/test_your_db>` to ensure that all the features of your modules are still working properly.
+This step is important to determine if your modules are working by themselves, and not relying on any data or installed apps already present in the database.

 During that process, you can also :ref:`Request a test upgraded database
 <upgrade/request-test-database>` to ensure the request can be successfully processed.

-Once your modules are installable and working properly (see :ref:`Testing your database <upgrade/test_your_db>`), it is time to make them work on an upgraded database to ensure that they do not depend on a previous installation (e.g., modules already installed, data already present, etc.).
+Once your modules are installable and working properly (see :ref:`Testing your database <upgrade/test_your_db>`), it is time to make them work on an upgraded database.
 During this process, you might have to develop :ref:`migration scripts <upgrade/migration-scripts>` to reflect changes in the source code of your custom modules to their corresponding data.